Mobisolaa/Linear-regression-model-Car-price/README.md

 i.e., If mileage increases, price falls, and as age of the car increases, price also falls, an automatic will increase the price of the car, while a manual will fall by the same value, a 110Ps reduces the price by 1754, but a 140 and 160PS will increase the price by 919.6 and 1155.3 respectively.

-E.g., Predict the price of an automatic 160PS 2020 model Nissan Qashqai with a mileage of 74,640.
+In conclusion, to predict the price of an automatic 160PS 2020 model Nissan Qashqai with a mileage of 74,640.
 = 19,976 -0.061*(74,640) -560.3*(3) +2527*(1) +1155.3*(1)
 = £17,424.4